-First-year students are expected to complete at least 370/390 hours of class activity, organized in 12 courses.
+First-year students are expected to complete at least 360 hours of class activity, organized in 12 courses.
 Attendance to courses is mandatory.
 Admission to the exams requires participation to at least 80% of lectures for each course.

-To gain admission to the 2nd year, students must pass all the exams of the PhD programme and attend at least 50% of the seminars and educational activities organized by the PhD programme.
+To gain admission to the 2nd year, students must pass all the exams of the PhD program and attend at least 1 seminar per month.
 In case of a failed exam, the PhD Board will evaluate individual situations and authorize exams retakes during the second year, without course mandatory attendance.
 Any modification to the study plan or to the attendance rate has to be approved in advance by the PhD Board.